| |

 heat guns, provided there is reasonable continuity of the

-heat this year after being alerted to it by a reader of this
+occasionally, beginning in 2004, after being alerted to it by

-of a face mask.
+still use caution), and little or no need of a face mask.

-Why no one thought of this for paint removal 30 years ago is
+Why no one thought of this for paint removal 40 years ago is

 hard to understand.
 The technology is at least that old.

-There is now a commercial model available, but I didn't want
+There is a commercial model available, but I didn't want

 to spend $465 on the heavy commercial model when I could

-make a lightweight model for about $35 in materials and
+make a lightweight model for about $50 in materials and

 30 minutes of my time.
 I converted an old infrared room heater